mike-diamond/media-query-splitting-plugin/README.md

 How to use it with SSR.

-All you need is to define client device type (mobile, tablet or desktop) and add style chunk for this device in addition the to common chunk.
-Define device type depending on req.headers\['user-agent'\] (use express-device middleware for it).
+All you need is to define client device type (mobile, tablet or desktop) and add style chunk for this device in addition to  the common chunk.
+For example if you use express.js you can define device type depending on req.headers\['user-agent'\] (use [express-device](https://github.com/rguerreiro/express-device) middleware to handle it).

 ### Example:
 ```js